 The Federal Rescheduling Question

-As of 2025, the DEA has been reviewing cannabis’s Schedule I classification following a Health and Human Services recommendation to move cannabis to Schedule III.
-Reclassification to Schedule III would represent a significant change it would acknowledge medical uses and reduce some federal penalties but it would not fully legalize cannabis at the federal level or override state prohibition laws.
+As of 2026, the DEA has been reviewing cannabis’s Schedule I classification following a Health and Human Services recommendation to move cannabis to Schedule III.
+Reclassification to Schedule III would represent a significant change β€” it would acknowledge medical uses and reduce some federal penalties β€” but it would not fully legalize cannabis at the federal level or override state prohibition laws.
+Our guide to what schedule drug is weed covers this topic in full.

 Vermont’s Cannabis Market in the Context of US Law